Mitragliatrice/-ColtonMathews--rails-competency-test-/README.md

 ## Testing

 It was requested we use minitest.
 I'm not familiar with minitest and I have little time to learn, so in order to complete the project, I implimented Rspec.
+In the end, this didn't work out in my favor with my time restraints.
+I ended up not completing my test suite.

 ## Authentication

-Devise
+X Devise

 ## Templating